Prabhudayal Vidyarthi: Quit India Movement

 Hari Vishnu Kamath of All India Forward Bloc was the first to speak on Extreme Torture of Prabhudayal Vidyarthi said, "However Nothing could be got out of this boy This Soldier of Freedom”, in his public address at Chitins Park, Nagpur, on 17 September 1945, published in The Hitavada on 18 September 1945, before his release on 22 October 1945.

 The torture methods, as described by Prabhudayal were indeed correct and it was categorically proved that they were in use at both Lahore and Red Fort.
 Third Degree Methods of physical/mental torture were deployed and continued to be used at Lahore and were certainly used at Delhi.
 For Delhi it also included some members of INA which has attempted to invade India under Subhas Chandra Bose.
 A New Statesman letter in July 1945 accused the British of placing 'sadists above the law', as had Germany and that Indian Prison Camps witnessed physical torture that bore comparison with Nazi concentration camps at Buchenwald and Belson".
 Gandhiji had taken up cases of Prabhudayal Vidyarthi, Sheel Bhadra Yajee of the All India Forward Bloc, active member of INA and Ram Manohar Lohia with British Authorities.
 All claims/cases and refuted on Point of Fact and classified.

 In Prabhudayal's case, British vehemently denied his Torture at Red Fort and manipulated statements of Devdas Gandhi, rather than his dilapidated physical state and narration of "exact torture methods" used on him, to close his case.
 His file in now declassified as part of INA PAPERS by Government of India.
 Prabhudayal Vidyarthi and Sheel Bhadra Yajee cases are also discussed in detail in book "South Asian Governmentalities", page 125 onwards, edited by Stephen Legg, Deana Heath South Asian Governmentalities and Colonial and Nationalist Truth Regimes by Stephen Legg which must be read with Gandhi's letter exposing torture of Indian Freedom Fighters under British Rule.
 A postcard was issued by Sevagram to honour his arrest.

-He is widely known as "Purvanchal ke Gandhi" as he was the only person from Purvanchal (Eastern UP), to have lived with Gandhi and returned only after India was on the verge of attaining Freedom, as per his resolve.